bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 ## Intentional Loading Sequences

 It is a common action when you navigate to a new site on your website, and you simultaneously want to fetch data.
 But it is a little annoying being redirected to a new page with no content or it is just showing some kind of a loading indicator.
 So what if React could make you stay on the previous page just a little bit longer so you can skip the _bad_ loading state?
 By doing this you cover the fact that you don't have all the data you need to show right now, and it doesn't feel like an eternity for the user.
 When the user has triggered an action which leads to a site transition, React can start creating the new page (in memory) and wait before updating DOM until it is ready.
 And most importantly; the "old" site is still interactive.
-This feature is not impossible to create to day, but with Concurrent Mode it is built-in.
+This feature is not impossible to create today, but with Concurrent Mode it is already built-in.

 To be able to create the intentional loading sequences, React offers the new `useTransition` hook: